Mitcham Eastfields railway station

 Mitcham Eastfields (initially known as Eastfields during planning and construction) is a railway station in London, United Kingdom, which opened on 2 June 2008.
-The station is located at Eastfields Road level crossing, in an area previously poorly served by public transport.
+The infill station is located at Eastfields Road level crossing, in an area previously poorly served by public transport.
 The nearest station was Mitcham Junction, which along with Mitcham tram stop, was over 1 mi from the district.
-It is in fare zone 3.
+It is in London fare zone 3.

 History

 Proposals for the station have apparently existed since the 1930s.
 Planning permission was granted by the London Borough of Merton in August 2007.
 Construction started in October 2007.
 Following consultation, there were hopes to have the station open by December 2007.

 The opening was originally scheduled for 19 May 2008 but that date was subsequently put back because Network Rail did not feel the station would be ready until early June.
 The opening was then planned for the morning of Monday 2 June 2008, but in the event it was delayed until the afternoon by safety inspections.
 It finally opened at 16:00 and the first train called at 16:11.